 Damaged fences and access points make it easy for people to access security zones or secure areas.
-So it's vital that you report any damaged access points, including fences and secure controlled doors.
+So, it is vital that you report any damaged access points, including fences and secure controlled doors.
 You must also maintain a vigil at the damaged point until an authorised person can attend.

-Airside perimeter fence line and gates are patrolled 24/7 by Airside Operation Officers.
+Airside perimeter fence line and gates are patrolled 24/7 by Airside Operation Officers and the Australian Federal Police.